Our Instructors

 Magdalene Miller

-Magdalene teaches Belly Dancing and Rhythm & Movement
+Magdalene teaches Belly Dancing

 Magdalene has found healing from movement in Middle Eastern and Oriental dance, popularly known as bellydance.
 She loves to share this experience with others by performing, dancing in community, and teaching.
 As a nurse and Ayurvedic counselor, Magdalene brings a wealth of knowledge about the human body, yoga, breathwork, and meditative practice to her dance and her classroom.
 She seeks to spark joy in her community by encouraging movement and bringing music appreciation to everyone she meets.
 Magdalene can be found dancing with her online community and in the beautiful Northeast Kingdom of Vermont.